Content overview

 Clause 10: Improvement

-10.1 - Nonconformity and Corrective Action
+10.1 - Nonconformity and corrective action

 If a nonconformity is spotted within the ISMS, the action that follows is a crucial part of ISMS improvement in an organisation.
 Both the nonconformity and the corrective action that followed must be documented.

-10.2 - Continual Improvement
+10.2 - Continual improvement

 An ISMS relies heavily on continuous improvement to achieve and maintain the adequacy and effectiveness of information security in respect to the organisation's objectives.